pplcallmesatz/static-site/README.md

 # Static Site
 If you want to start a new static web project, this is useful for you.
 It has predefined settings for SCSS to CSS compilation, Live Reload,  starting a local server.

+It also has an advantage of predefined mixins for the following
+- Background
+- Buttons
+- Prefixer
+- Media queries

 <br/>

 ## System Requirements
 For using this service,  your machine needs to have Node.js and Gulp pre-installed.
 If you did didn't have those please find the installation method.
+This is used to compile the `SCSS`, `livereload` and also for starting `local server`.
 1. [Node.js](https://nodejs.org/en/)
 2. [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start) or run `sudo npm install --global gulp-cli` in  terminal